Bogdan-Igin/The-Terminal-movie-2004/README.md

 11 Feedback form powered with emailjs.com backend tools.

-12 Customized good visible focus for control elements (good ).
+12 Customized good visible focus for control elements.

 13 The page is adapted for screens up to 320px wide (desktop first).

-14 Indicators pagespeed.web.dev for desktop and mobile devices close to 100% (green color only).
+14 Indicators of pagespeed.web.dev for desktop and mobile devices close to 100% (green color only).